 By the way, they actually took out exculpatory information.

-They purposely misled repeatedly the Pfizer court.
+They purposely misled repeatedly the FISA court.

-It goes on that nevertheless, the investigation and surveillance was pushed forward for the duration of the campaign and deep into President Trump's administration.
+It goes on that, nevertheless, the investigation and surveillance was pushed forward for the duration of the campaign and deep into President Trump's administration.

-In the rush to obtain and maintain Pfizer surveillance of the Trump campaign associates, the FBI officials misled the FISA court, omitted critical exculpatory facts from their filings, and suppressed or ignored information, negating the reliability of their principal source.
+In the rush to obtain and maintain FISA surveillance of the Trump campaign associates, the FBI officials misled the FISA court, omitted critical exculpatory facts from their filings, and suppressed or ignored information, negating the reliability of their principal source.

-The inspector general found the explanations given for these actions unsatisfactory.
+The Inspector General found the explanations given for these actions unsatisfactory.

 That's just the tip of the iceberg.

-Now that's from Bill Barr.
+And that's from Bill Barr.

-Horowitz has already made numerous referrals from all the people that we're now going to be talking about today in the upper echelon of the FBI long before uh in his earlier reports.
+Now, remember, and this is very critical in where we are at this particular moment, because, and I've spent a lot of time explaining this, Horowitz has already made numerous referrals from all the people that we're now going to be talking about today in the upper echelon of the FBI long before in his earlier reports.

 Nobody's lifted a finger because an inspector general does not have the power to convene a grand jury, make charges.